-of the Year, Alastair Moock makes and plays music for all ages.
-In addition to his grownup and family shows, Alastair offers several assembly programs and workshops for school kids from pre-K on up.
-In 2011, he joined the roster of Young Audiences of Massachusetts with his program, "Music and Social Change."
-That program and "The Language of Song" are offered exclusively to Massachusetts schools through Young Audiences.
-For all other inquiries, including for schools outside of Massachusetts and for libraries anywhere, please contact us here.
+A winner of the Parents' Choice Gold Award, three NAPPA Gold Awards, and a 2014 Grammy Nominee, Alastair Moock makes and plays music for all ages.
+In addition to his grownup and family shows, Alastair offers several assembly programs and workshops for school kids from pre-K all the way up through high school and college.
+In 2011, Moock joined the roster of Young Audiences of Massachusetts with his program, "Music and Social Change."
+That program and "The Language of Song" are offered exclusively to Massachusetts schools through Young Audiences (book them here).
+For all other inquiries, including for school bookings outside of Massachusetts and for libraries anywhere, please contact us here.

 Music played a major role in three of America's most important movements for social change in the 1930s-60s:

 labor rights, civil rights, and the antiwar movement.
 Through a compelling and interactive narrative full of

 participatory singing, Alastair introduces kids to the music of all three movements, and shows how

 songs and resistance techniques were passed from one to the next.
 Along the way, kids get acquainted with